-The next functions use the indices (position numbers) of these symbols in their respective lists to compute unique literal integers for SATSolver clauses.
+The next methods use these indices to compute unique literal integers for SATSolver clauses.
 We mentioned earlier that each Clue atomic sentence c_p symbolizes the statement "The card c is in place p.".
 There is an atomic sentence for each place and card pair.
 We assign an integer to each sentence for our DIMACS CNF format as follows.
 Suppose we have a place index i_p and a card index i_c .
 Then the integer corresponding to c_p is $i_p \times \text{numCards} + i_c + 1$.

 For example, consider the atomic sentence pi{wh} .
 The player Mrs. White ("wh") has index 2.
 The lead pipe card ("pi") has index 10.
 There are 21 cards.
 Therefore, the integer corresponding to the atomic sentence c_p is $2 \times 21 + 10 + 1 = 53$.
-Each atomic sentence has a unique number from 1 through (numPlayers + 1) × numCards.
+Each atomic sentence has a unique number from 1 through (numPlayers +1) \times numCards.

-There are two version of the getPairNum functions.
-The first takes symbols, and the second takes integer indices.
+There are two version of getPairNum.
+The first takes String representations, and the second takes integer indices.